Best in Travel is here! Discover 2025’s destinations

 13. Catch a wave

 One of the world’s premier surf destinations with near-perfect barrels at Restaurants and Cloudbreak, a trip to Fiji is a surfer’s dream.
-Waves range from gentle beginner-friendly beach breaks to guillotine tubes over coral reef.
+Waves range from gentle, beginner-friendly beach breaks to guillotine tubes over coral reefs.

-If you’re not sure where to start, surf tour companies like Surf Tours based near Viti Levu’s Momi Bay choose waves for guests based on ocean conditions and surfers’ abilities.
-Ocean-obsessed travelers can stay with fellow surfers at resorts like Matanivusi Beach Eco Resort or Tavarua Island Resort where waves are easily accessible.
+If you’re not sure where to start, expert companies like Surf Tours based near Viti Levu’s Momi Bay choose waves for guests based on ocean conditions and surfers’ abilities.
+Ocean-obsessed travelers can stay with fellow surfers at resorts like Matanivusi Beach Eco Resort or Tavarua Island Resort, where waves are easily accessible.

 Cultural considerations